ensdomains/docs/frequently-asked-questions.md

 ### How was the minimum character length of 7 chosen?

 By an informal survey of common ‘high value’ short names.
-This restriction is intended to be lifted once the permanent registrar is in place.
+The 3 - 6 character restriction is intended to be lifted once the permanent registrar and one time short name auction completes.
+The 1 - 2 character restriction will stay indefinitely.

 ### What values will the permanent registrar try to optimize for?